 Design

-Jason O. German (co-authored with Philip Speranza).
-"Assembly, Space and Things: Urban Food Genome, Urban Interaction and Bike Share" in Enriching Urban Spaces with Ambient Computing, the Internet of Things, and Smart City Design, eds.
-Shin'ichi Konomi and George Roussos.
-Hershey: IGI Global, forthcoming October 2016.
+Jason O. Germany (co-authored with Philip Speranza).
+"Assembly, Space, and Things: Urban Food Genome, Urban Interaction, and Bike Share" in Enriching Urban Spaces with Ambient Computing, the Internet of Things, and Smart City Design, edited by Shin'ichi Konomi and George Roussos.
+Hershey, PA: IGI Global, 2017.